 Falling in love affects our daily routines beyond filling our schedules with date nights and exchanging sweet text messages.
 In the earlier stages of a relationship, you might find that your appetite has shrunk.
-Friends and family will call you out for being in love because you look thinner, which is strange considering you’re definitely going out to eat a lot more with your new partner.
-Even so, it’s still possible that you are dropping weight.
+How does love have this effect?

 When participants were given large meals after receiving their nasal spray, researchers found that the ones who received oxytocin ate less.
 Their metabolic levels were boosted as well.
 While the study could use further research (the participants were only men), it gives us some insight on why we lose weight when we’re in love.
 The feel-good rush of emotions and excitement take over and trigger hormones, such as oxytocin, that suppress our appetites.